valtix-security/terraform-provider-valtix/docs/resources/gateway.md

     * **AWS_M5_2XLARGE**
     * **AZURE_D8S_V3**
 * `gateway_image` - (Required) Example `2.11-05`.
 This is the Valtix image version to be deployed for this Gateway.
 Please consult with Valtix support for recommended version.
-* `mode` - (Required) "EDGE" or "HUB".
-Look into product documentation for different deployment modes
+* `mode` - (AWS, Azure - Required) "EDGE" or "HUB".
+Look into product documentation for different deployment modes.
+This argument is not supported for GCP and must not be used.
 * `security_type` - (Optional) `INGRESS` or `EGRESS`.
 If not specified, the default is `INGRESS`
 * `gateway_state` - (Optional) Specifies the state of the Valtix Gateway.
 When set to `ACTIVE`, the Gateway will be active and operational.
 When set to `INACTIVE`, the Gateway will be disabled and not operational.
 If not specified, the default is `ACTIVE`.
 * `policy_rule_set_id` - (Required) Rule set id of valtix_policy_rule_set. *(e.g. valtix_policy_rule_set.ruleset1.rule_set_id)*